Full spoilers ahead

 The Chitauri helmet must be flown to "The Sandbox," a cool nickname for a research facility at an unknown location (not, it isn't Area 51).

 Fitz and Simmons have been role players to this point in the show, but now they take center stage.
 Simmons becomes infected with a virus, further motivating herself to discover a cure.
 In her isolated science and medical lab, she and Fitz have one of the best dialogue exchanges in the show to this point.
 The two argue with each other about how it was the other who led them to this point in their lives, retracing the steps they've shared together throughout the years.
 There was plenty of emotion and unspoken care for one another, a clever writing touch.
 This was especially needed to give some dimension to the two, who, at this point, have only really been utilized for some humor and were too similar to each other.

 Just like in CSI, Simmons somehow discovers a cure in the nick of time (a little too quickly, really) and, after a dramatic, well-shot skydiving scene, everyone is saved.

-Page 2 of 2 - While the episode was good, it didn't really seem to open up a whole lot of, if any, plot points.
+While the episode was good, it didn't really seem to open up a whole lot of, if any, plot points.
 Rather, it focused on getting a little deeper with some of the core cast.
 It also didn't really answer any questions from the previous couple of episodes (Skye is still on probation, and that is all).
 It's unfortunate, but it seems every show hits lulls when it needs to build characterization, and "S.H.I.E.L.D." might be in the middle of doing so.
 At one point during the episode, Agent Ward expressed how helpless he felt in the situation because he knows nothing about viruses.
 He wants to fight against something he can see, and crush.
 Like an actual villain.